cvat-ai/cvat/site/content/en/docs/administration/basics/social-accounts-configuration.md

 1. Open Github settings page.
 2. On the left menu, click  **<> Developer settings** > **OAuth Apps** > **Register new application**.
    <br>For more information, see [Creating an OAuth App](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app)
-3. Fill in the name field, set homepage URL (for example:  `https://localhost:8080`), and authorization callback URL (for example: `https://localhost:8080/api/auth/github/login/callback/`).
+3. Fill in the name field, set the homepage URL (for example:  `https://localhost:8080`), and authorization callback URL (for example: `https://localhost:8080/api/auth/github/login/callback/`).
    <br>Please make sure this URL matches `GITHUB_CALLBACK_URL` settings variable on the server.
 4. Set environment variables and up CVAT (use `docker-compose.override.yml`).